waldronmatt/musicWebTemplate/README.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with Matthew Waldron before making a change.

 ## Versioning

-Version 1.00
+Version 1.0.0

 ## Authors